top of page

 2. In submission packages, written by literary agents and directed at editors.
 The purpose is to give the editor a sense of how the book might sell.
 Thus, the comps will be books similar to the author’s.

 3. In advertising and promotional copy, written by publishers and directed at potential readers.
 The purpose is to get the reader interested in the book.
-The comps may be books or other media.
+The comps may be books or other media, the more popular the better.

 Since you are likely reading this because you are a querying writer, this article is concerned with the first purpose, but it’s helpful to understand how they’re used later when you’re considering what to choose for your query letter.
 It makes an agent’s life easier if they can use the same novel comp you queried them with when they send out letters to editors.
 And if your comps are catchy and perfect fits, the publisher may use them for ad copy as well.